The World is Flat

 I am hearing some good things about Friendman’s book and hope to some day get a chance to read it.
 Wikipedia has a summary of the ten “flatteners” that Friedman sees as leveling the global playing field:

-• #1: Collapse of Berlin Wall–11/’89: The event not only symbolized the end of the Cold war, it allowed people from other side of the wall to join the economic mainstream.
+• #1: Collapse of Berlin Wall–11/’89: The event not only symbolized the end of the Cold War, it allowed people from the other side of the wall to join the economic mainstream.
 (11/09/1989)

 • #2: Netscape: Netscape and the Web broadened the audience for the Internet from its roots as a communications medium used primarily by ‘early adopters and geeks’ to something that made the Internet accessible to everyone from five-year-olds to ninety-five-year olds.
 (8/9/1995).
 The digitization that took place meant that everyday occurrences such as words, files, films, music and pictures could be accessed and manipulated on a computer screen by all people across the world.